nickrearl/portfolio_practice/README.md

 ## Credits
 Sources for placeholder images:
 The Run buddy website was developed as part of MSU coding bootcamp program.
+The mock up used as a starting point for this project was also provided by the program
 Copyrighted as follows: © 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.

 * https://wallpaperaccess.com/fantasy-illustration
 * https://wallpapercave.com/wallpapers-hd-widescreen-fantasy